erichseamon/COVIDriskpaper/README.md

 ## Supplemental Materials: Spatial Modeling of Sociodemographic Risk for COVID-19 Mortality

-Submitted to Microorganisms February 2024
+Submitted February 2024

 Erich Seamon, Benjamin J. Ridenhour, Craig R. Miller, Jennifer Johnson-Leung University of Idaho, February 2024

 ## Overview:

-The following github repository provides all code and data for generating analyses and supplemental materials for the aforementioned manuscript, submitted to the journal, MicroOrganisms.
+The following github repository provides all code and data for generating analyses and supplemental materials for the aforementioned manuscript.

 ## How do I regenerate the Supplemental Appendix?